 The QAO develops and prepares updates to the SWQB's QMP and QAPP for Water Quality Management Programs as needed based on effective timeframes, major changes in mission and responsibilities, actions that affect the programs covered by these quality documents, or any findings by EPA that require corrective action.
 These updates are done in consultation with the applicable Program Manager(s) and staff.
-The QMP is reviewed yearly and is approval by the Bureau Chief and the QAO.
+The QMP is reviewed yearly and is approved by the Bureau Chief and the QAO.
 A signed copy of the QMP is forwarded to the EPA Quality Assurance Manager for review and approval.
 The SWQB QAPP for Water Quality Management Programs is reviewed and approved by the Bureau Chief, QAO, and EPA.
 QAPPs can be approved for up to 36 months.
-Project-specific QAPPs developed by the SWQB or their subgrantees or contractors are review and approved by applicable Program Manager, Project Manager, and the QAO before being forwarded to appropriate EPA staff for review and approval.
+Project-specific QAPPs developed by the SWQB, or their subgrantees or contractors, are reviewed and approved by applicable Program Manager(s), Project Manager(s), and the QAO before being forwarded to appropriate EPA staff for review and approval.
 Should there be any changes that affect the quality of data at any time, a revised QAPP must be resubmitted to EPA for review and approval.

 The QAO reviews and approves SWQB data collection activities applicable to QAPPs, FSPs, and SOPs (developed internally as well as externally).
-The QAO may also review supplier-provided quality assurance documentation, such as the SLD QAPP.
+The QAO may also review supplier-provided quality assurance documentation, such as the state's Scientific Laboratory Division ("SLD") QAPP.
 The QAO and the appropriate Program Manager(s) or Project Manager(s) work together to review applicable sample collection planning documents, procedures, and assessment protocols to ensure documents meet the SWQB DQI.

-As described in Element 4, contracts and other agreements are reviewed by: the Program Manager(s), Contract Specialist, the BFM, and the Bureau Chief.
+As described in the Procurement of Items and Services Section, contracts and other agreements are reviewed by: the Program Manager(s), Contract Specialist, the Bureau Financial Manager, and the Bureau Chief.
 If there are any quality assurance requirements, the QAO will also review those documents.
-The appropriate Program Manager(s) and the Bureau Chief are responsible for technical approval of RFPs, RFQs, SFAs, ITBs, and DPOs and resulting contracts and other agreements.
+The appropriate Program Manager(s), Project/Grant Manager(s), and/or the Bureau Chief are responsible for technical approval of RFPs, RFQs, SFAs, ITBs, and DPOs and resulting contracts and other agreements.